Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: KL-regularized Contextual Bandits

 \section{KL-regularized Contextual Bandits}

-In this section, we propose a pessimism-based algorithm, dubbed PCB-KL, for offline KL-regularized contextual bandits.
-In the following subsections, we also showcase our key technical novelty which couples the pessimism of our reward estimator to the non-trivial curvature property of KL regularization.
+In this section, we introduce a pessimism-based algorithm, PCB-KL, for offline KL-regularized contextual bandits.
+We then showcase our novel analysis techniques for PCB-KL, which couples the algorithmic pessimism with the curvature property of KL-regularized objectives.